Hirohara Shrine: Possible demolition

-On 16 November 2025, the North Sumatra Provincial Government plans to hand over the land (and two others) to Bank Sumut as part of a capital-injection strategy to strengthen the bank’s capital base and maintain a >51% provincial ownership stake.
+On 16 November 2025, the North Sumatra Provincial Government plans to hand over the land (and two others) to Bank Sumut as part of a capital-injection strategy to strengthen the bank's capital base and maintain a >51% provincial ownership stake.
 Payment for the land was split into two installments: Rp 300 billion in 2022 and Rp 157 billion in 2023.
+Though, on 26 November 2025, the North Sumatra Prosperous Justice Party (PKS) faction urged the provincial government to remove the former shrine from its proposal to inject regional assets as non-cash capital into Bank Sumut because the property is seen as risky and potentially burdensome.
+PKS says the former Medan Club site has very high rehabilitation costs (approximately Rp 100 billion), is limited in use, and could trigger losses for the bank instead of strengthening its finances.
+The party also rejects its use of any retooling of functions due to its historical and heritage status.
+The party argues that including such an asset could weaken Bank Sumut's financial ratios and recommends selling problematic assets first and contributing cash instead.
+Even so, at the Rapat Umum Pemegang Saham Luar Biasa (RUPS-LB) for Bank Sumut on 30 December 2025, shareholders approved including provincial assets as inbreng (non-cash capital) into the bank, and among the assets listed for that purpose were Medan Club, Pеkan Raуa Sumatеra Utara, and the office building of the provincial Industry, Trade and ESDM Office.
+On 7 March 2026, another tree at the site was cut down, drawing criticism over whether the felling had been supported by technical and academic assessments establishing that the tree was dead, dangerous, or interfering with the structure of the heritage site.

 The future of the former shrine is uncertain, with its complete demolition being a possibility.
 Plans are underway to construct a multi-purpose building on this site, serving as a hub for public services, permits, and other administrative functions.
 The Detailed Engineering Design (DED) for the building is currently being prepared, with an estimated budget of around Rp500 million.
 The North Sumatra Provincial Government is currently lobbying for the Perindo Party's building, located right next to the Medan Club, to sell its land.
-As the area including the shrine itself was designated as an office zone and the maximum building height for the area being 13 floors according to the City Regional Regulation No. 2/2015 on the Detailed Spatial Plan (RDTR) and Zoning Regulations of Medan City 2015-2035.
+As the area including the shrine itself was designated as an office zone and the maximum building height for the area being 13 floors according to the City Regional Regulation No. 2/2015 on the Detailed Spatial Plan (RDTR) and Zoning Regulations of Medan City 2015–2035.